With Lent fast approaching, I realize that it is time to update my resource lists.

 From Dust to Triumph: Reflections for a Holy Lent – an inspiring collection of Lenten reflections that you can read online.

 Churches Together in Britain and Ireland have some good study courses available for Lent: Parables and Possessions a six-session study resource based on 2012 the Church of Scotland report of A right relationship with money.; Walking and Praying with Christians of the Middle East and the 2016 addition Pilgrimage.
 In 2017, they have added Returning Home: Christian Faith in Encounter with other Faiths and for 2018 their emphasis is on Hope.
-I love the theme for 2019 The Mystery of God encouraging us to look more deeply into the wonder and mystery of God.
-This year for 2020, they ask “What biblical text sets your heart on fire?” in Opening the Scriptures course.
+I love the theme for 2019, The Mystery of God, encouraging us to look more deeply into the wonder and mystery of God.
+Last year for 2020, they asked “What biblical text sets your heart on fire?” in Opening the Scriptures course.

-Biola University in 2015 started a great resource – The Lent Project with daily reflections.
+Biola University shares a great resource called The Lent Project with daily reflections.

 Want to Focus on Simplicity and Sustainability?